Florida Gulf Coast University: Expansion and growth

-Recent history

-Responding to a challenge for state universities to improve their four-year graduation rate, FGCU in 2016 introduced a program called Soar in 4, which reimburses out-of-pocket tuition expenses for the freshman year of students who graduate within four years and meet certain other criteria.
+Responding to a challenge for state universities to improve their four-year graduation rate, FGCU in 2016 introduced a program, Soar in 4, that reimburses out-of-pocket tuition expenses for the freshman year of students who graduate within four years and meet certain other criteria.

-Mike Martin, former chancellor of Louisiana State University and the Colorado State University System, succeeded Bradshaw as Florida Gulf Coast University president on July 1, 2017.
+Martin, a former chancellor of Louisiana State University and the Colorado State University System, succeeded Bradshaw as Florida Gulf Coast University president on July 1, 2017.
 The transition from Bradshaw to Martin came during the university's celebration of its 20th anniversary.

 In 2017, the College of Health Professions & Social Work was renamed the Marieb College of Health & Human Services after a $10 million gift from donor Elaine Nicpon Marieb, for whom Marieb Hall was named after her original $5 million pledge.

+In June 2023, the Board of Trustees selected Aysegul Timur as FGCU's fifth president, making her the first woman president in the university's history.
+Timur took office on July 1, 2023.

 Main campus

-FGCU's 807 acre campus is located in unincorporated Southwest Florida in Lee County, 21 mi from Naples and south of Fort Myers.
-It is within San Carlos Park's fire district and uses a Fort Myers postal code.
+FGCU's 807 acre campus is in unincorporated Southwest Florida in Lee County, 21 mi from Naples and south of Fort Myers.
+It is within San Carlos Park's fire district and has a Fort Myers postal code.

 The 150 acre center of the campus, known as the Academic Core, contains the buildings housing most of the school's classrooms and labs.
 There are three separate housing areas on the periphery of the campus: North Lake, South Village, and West Lake Village.
-North Lake Village overlooks Miromar Lake, with recreational activities including boating and water skiing, with a new boardwalk and dining facility opening along its waterfront in 2017.
+North Lake Village overlooks Lake Como, with recreational activities including boating and water skiing, with a new boardwalk and dining facility opening along its waterfront in 2017.